Retro Handhelds logo - ImageRetro Handhelds logo Text

 • Good community support, multiple CFWs available

-• The square screen is perfect for Game Boy, NES, SNES, Pico-8...
+• Square screen is perfect for Game Boy, NES, SNES, Pico-8...

 Cons

-• Not powerfull enough for higher end emulation
+• Not powerful enough for higher end emulation

 5. The Best Clamshell Budget Retro Handheld: